Top Criminal Defense Attorney in Troy, Michigan

 Felony and Misdemeanor Cases in the Troy District Court

 All felony charges out of Troy and Clawson start in the 52-4 District Court.
 The first court date for any criminal offense is an arraignment.
-An arraignment is a court hearing where the accused is informed of the criminal charges and a bond is set.
+An arraignment is a court hearing where the accused is informed of the criminal charges, and a bond is set.
 A bond is a court order requiring the defendant to appear at future hearings.
-The defendant may or may not have to post cash to be released.
+The defendant might have to post cash to be released.

 - Domestic Violence or Domestic Assault

-• Retail Fraud (1st and 2nd Offenses)
+- Retail Fraud (1st and 2nd Offenses)

-• OWI (Operating While Intoxicated) (1st and 2nd Offenses)
+- OWI (Operating While Intoxicated) (1st and 2nd Offenses)

-• DWLS (Driving While License Suspended or Revoked)
+- DWLS (Driving While License Suspended or Revoked)

 - Assault or Assault and Battery

 - Aggravated Assault

 - Violation of Probation

 - Malicious Destruction of Property

 - Leaving the Scene of a Traffic Accident

 - Reckless Driving or Drag Racing

 - Disorderly Conduct or Disturbing the Peace

 - Indecent Exposure

 Know your Rights

 You have a right to plead “not guilty” and have a trial.
 No one can force you to enter a plea if that is not what you want.
 Although a plea bargain is often in a defendant’s best interest, there are cases where there is no other alternative but to take the case to trial.
-Because a known Criminal Defense Attorney in Troy presents a threat to the prosecution’s case, that lawyer stands the best chance of being offered a highly favorable plea or even a dismissal.
+Because a known Criminal Defense Attorney in Troy presents a threat to the prosecution’s case, that lawyer stands the best chance of being offered a highly favorable plea or dismissal.